 That’s right!
 Let’s save you some money!
-I hope you have a Dollar Tree close by because this post is dedicated to shopping at that great little market and getting supplies for your STEM and Science classroom!
+I hope you have a Dollar Tree close to your home because this post is dedicated to shopping at that great little market and getting supplies for your STEM and Science classroom!

 One of the things I hear from blog readers, fellow teachers, and just friends is that supplying a science room or STEM lab is costly.
 Yes, it can be!
 But some of the best STEM challenges we have completed were made from straws!
 STRAWS and masking tape, TONS of masking tape.

-Oh my goodness we use foil all the time.
+Oh my goodness, we use foil all the time.
 I buy the largest roll I can find at WM and it is about $15.
 It is a heavier quality than the DT, but I have not found that to be important.
 So, I started getting the foil boxes there.
 Then I found these foil sheets.
 They are pre-cut so you can just pull out a sheet for each group.
 Can you say easy?
 Saves a little time, too!

-The foam sheets are pre-cut foam sheets.
+The foam sheets are pre-cut.
 They are thin and you might want the thicker kind, but these have worked well for us.
 A pack has about 5-6 different colors.
 We use these a lot.

 DT has two sizes of cans of play-dough.
 It is almost always good quality and for what we use it for it has worked fine.
 I even save the little empty containers in case we ever need them!

 Okay, these items are not essential, but just good ideas.

-NOTE PADS- I have little pads like these at each work space.
+NOTEPADS– I have little pads like these at each workspace.
 The kids use them often to just jot things down.
-You can get a pack of 3-4 little note pads at the DT.
+You can get a pack of 3-4 little notepads at the DT.

 LITTLE CARS– Last spring we did a challenge that involved little cars and I found them at WM for 78 cents, but at the DT you can get a pack of 3.
 If you ever need little cars!

 BINDER CLIPS– We have used these in projects and I use them all the time to clip papers together.
 At Staples a big pack is costly!